DHTMLX/gantt-docs/data/api/gantt_calculateduration.md

     calculates the duration of a task

 @params:
-- config	object		the <a href="api/gantt_calculateduration.md#configurationobjectproperties">configuration object</a> of a time span
+- config	object		the <a href="#configurationobjectproperties">configuration object</a> of a time span

 @returns:
 - duration		number		the duration of a task in units specified by the <a href="api/gantt_duration_unit_config.md">duration_unit</a> option